GLACIS·Ambient AI scribes·EU AI Act·Updated April 24, 2026

 • Not MDR-classified: Doesn’t meet medical device definition under EU 2017/745

-Edge Cases and Ambiguities
+Edge cases and ambiguities

 Several ambient scribe features occupy a regulatory gray zone: